DraftKings promo code: Bet $5, get $150 in bonus bets | Goal.com US

 - Bet $5 and get $150 in bonus bets at DraftKings, no promo code needed.
-Plus, opt in to get a daily no-sweat same-game parlay on the NBA throughout the Playoffs
+Plus, get a no-sweat same-game parlay on the NBA throughout the Playoffs.

-The PGA Championship starts on Thursday, with world No. 1 Scottie Scheffler favorited to win his second major of the year.
-There is also soccer from La Liga before the NBA Playoffs continue.
+The Premier League title will be decided on Sunday, with either Manchester City or Arsenal coming out on top after a season-long battle.
+Plus, there is NBA Playoff action across the weekend for your no-sweat same-game parlays.

 DraftKings promo code